sg893052/sonic-buildimage/L3/RIFCounters/L3_RIF_Counters_HLD.md

     PortChannel001     0        0         0       N/A      4852        68       12       N/A
  ----------------------------------------------------------------------------------------------

+The click show command for the same is

+         show interfaces counters rif

 ### 3.6.4 Clear Commands

 Below is the command for clearing Layer 3 routing interface counters

         clear counters interface rif

+The click command for the same is

+        sonic-clear rifcounters

 ### 3.6.5 Debug Commands
 Not applicable